International Bomber Command Centre: Objectives

-IBCC Digital Archive
+Digital archive

 The IBCC has created a digital archive on Bomber Command in partnership with the University of Lincoln.
-The IBCC Digital Archive focuses on people’s stories of RAF Bomber Command and the bombing war in Europe, 1939-1945, from multiple perspectives: on the ground and in the air, military and civilian, and on both sides of the conflict.
-Much of the archive has never been available for public access before.
+The IBCC Digital Archive focuses on people’s stories of RAF Bomber Command and the bombing war in Europe, 1939-1945, from the perspectives of ground, air, military and civilian, on both sides of the conflict.
+Much of the archive was publicly unavailable before.
+The archive currently holds over 40,000 items, including 1,300 oral history interviews, in 2,500 collections.

-Losses Database
+Losses database

-The IBCC has a comprehensive record of Bomber Command Losses.
-It holds the records of all losses from 1936 - 1968 and includes details of the individual, their crew, details of how they were lost and, where available, photographs, epitaphs and AIR records.
+The IBCC has a comprehensive record of Bomber Command losses from 1936 to 1968 and includes details of people, their crews, how they died and any available photographs.

 Canwick Hill site

-Location

 Located on Canwick Hill, the centre is just under two and half miles from RAF Waddington, which suffered the greatest losses of any Bomber Command station, and close to the former Avro aircraft production facility at Bracebridge Heath.
 A view of Lincoln Cathedral, a prominent landmark for aircrews, forms an important part of the vista from the centre of the Memorial Spire.

-Spire Memorial

 Within the grounds of the International Bomber Command Centre sits the Spire Memorial, which was erected on 10 May 2015.